MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Enable-PSRemoting.md

 To run this cmdlet, start Windows PowerShell with the "Run as administrator" option.

+> [!CAUTION]
-CAUTION: On systems that have both Windows PowerShell 3.0 and the Windows PowerShell 2.0 engine, do not use Windows PowerShell 2.0 to run the **Enable-PSRemoting** and Disable-PSRemoting cmdlets.
+> On systems that have both Windows PowerShell 3.0 and the Windows PowerShell 2.0 engine, do not use
+> Windows PowerShell 2.0 to run the **Enable-PSRemoting** and Disable-PSRemoting cmdlets.
+The commands
-The commands might appear to succeed, but the remoting is not configured correctly.
+> might appear to succeed, but the remoting is not configured correctly.
+Remote commands, and later
-Remote commands, and later attempts to enable and disable remoting, are likely to fail.
+> attempts to enable and disable remoting, are likely to fail.

 ## EXAMPLES